trevorallred/Tantalum/README.md

 Our biggest need right now is a public server we can use to host the applications development effort.
 If you have a server we can use, then please contact Trevor Allred.

 There are two areas of work that need to be done.
-- Java Development - Trevor is looking for Java coders, experts in jQuery, and graphic designers to help build war file.
+- Tantalum Core - Trevor is looking for Java coders, experts in jQuery, and graphic designers to help build war file.
-- Applications Development - John Weymouth is leading the effort in building the new "TenFold Library."
+- Tantalum Tools - John Davenport and John Weymouth are leading the effort in building the new "TenFold Tools" for Tantalum.

 License
 -------